About Kinako

-Most freelancers run their business as a stack: Notion for projects, a spreadsheet for invoices, HoneyBook or Dubsado for proposals, DocuSign for contracts, and some combination of email and Calendly to glue it all together.
+Most freelancers run their business as a stack: Notion for projects, a spreadsheet for invoices, HoneyBook or Dubsado for proposals, DocuSign for contracts, Calendly and email to glue it all together.
 The tools are fine individually.
 The stack is the problem.

 Each tool charges separately.
 Each one has its own learning curve.
 Each one stores client data in a different place.
-And every Friday — for a lot of freelancers — gets consumed by the operational tax of switching between them.
+Every Friday gets consumed by the operational tax of switching between them.
 The work that pays gets squeezed into the time left over.

 Where the name comes from